How to calculate Google Seller Ratings’ effect on CTR for Google Ads

 7. Time to calculate your effect!

-We strongly recommend you enter data from 5 different campaigns to get an average that can be used to calculate your Adword's effect based on your yearly Adwords spend.
+We strongly recommend you enter data from 5 different campaigns to get an average that can be used to calculate the effect on your Google ads based on your yearly spend for that channel.

-The spreadsheet will automatically calculate if you input your yearly Adwords spend in the bottom of the spreadsheet.
+The spreadsheet will automatically calculate if you input your yearly Google ads spend in the bottom of the spreadsheet.

 Please note: If you see a positive number, it means Seller Ratings are saving you money.
 If you see a negative number, then it means it is costing you money.